Include dotfiles from elsewhere

 You can configure chezmoi to keep a git repository up to date in a subdirectory

-by using the external type git-repo
+by using the external type git-repo, for example:

 [".vim/pack/alker0/chezmoi.vim"]